justifiction/Rest_Api_Spring_Boot/README.md

 This is a small Spring-Boot Rest Api with Swagger.

 It allows to add or delete a word to/from a collection, to get the number of word's occurences and to get a list of unique words.
-It is also possible to see the entire collection (words and number of occurnaces) and to delete all the elements.
+It is also possible to see the entire collection (words and number of occurences) and to delete all the elements.

 Swagger was used for Rest Api documentation and for easier manual testing.